tractor/tractor-website/diffusion-processing.md

 Whichever method is used to perform them, the requisite steps are as follows.

 1. Convert DICOM files from an MR scanner into a 4D data set file in Analyze or NIfTI format.
 TractoR can perform this conversion for a number of types of DICOM files, but users may prefer to use their own site tools for this step.
 (Please bear in mind that TractoR's DICOM support has [some limitations](TractoR-and-DICOM.html).)
 The result is an image called `rawdata` (with appropriate suffix depending on the file type) in the `diffusion` subdirectory of the TractoR session hierarchy.
-The file `directions.txt`, which describes the diffusion weighting applied to the images, will also be created if possible. **If the relevant information is not available, this latter file must be created manually**--if this is the case then TractoR will produce a warning.
+The file `directions.txt`, which describes the diffusion weighting applied to the images, will also be created if possible. **If the relevant information is not available, this latter file must be created manually**—if this is the case then TractoR will produce a warning.
-2. Identify an image volume with little or no diffusion weighting, to be used as an anatomical reference.
+2. Optionally correct for susceptibility-induced distortions with FSL [`topup`](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/TOPUP), then identify an image volume with little or no diffusion weighting, to be used as an anatomical reference.
 By default this file will be called `refb0` and stored in the `diffusion` subdirectory.
 3. Create a mask which covers only that part of the `refb0` volume which is within the brain.
 Skull and other nonbrain tissue is left outside this mask.
 The image file `mask` is created in the `diffusion` subdirectory, as well as a masked version of the anatomical reference image, called `maskedb0`.
 4. Correct for eddy current-induced distortion effects in the data, using the anatomical reference volume as a registration target.
 This step currently uses the FSL tool `eddy_correct`, and produces a file called `data` in the `diffusion` subdirectory.